<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 1) Critter Control

 We aren’t the only ones looking for comfort when the temps turn chilly.
-Squirrels and raccoons are fond of attics, while mice love any space small in enough to crawl through.
+Squirrels and raccoons are fond of attics, while mice love any space small enough to crawl through.

 Inspect foundations, roof lines, and other access points that uninvited guests will use to take advantage of your heated space.